-New bell schedules let teens start school later
+New schedules will let teens start school later

 What is the change the Board voted for?